top of page

 Clinical Therapist

-Accepted Insurances In Massachusetts: Aetna, BCBS, Cigna, Harvard Pilgrim, MGB Allways, Optum, Tufts, United Behavioral Health, UMR
+Accepted Insurances: Aetna, Anthem, BCBS, Cigna, Harvard Pilgrim, MGBHP, Optum, Tufts, United Behavioral Health, UMR

 I hold a Masters in Science in Clinical Mental Health Counseling and am licensed in the state of MA as a Licensed Alcohol and Drug Counselor in Massachusetts also working toward LMHC licensure as well.
 I am also licensed as a Licensed Mental Health Counselor in the state of New York.
 I hold specialized training in Perinatal Mental Health through Postpartum Support International as well as Prolonged Exposure Therapy (PET) which is a modality of trauma processing therapy.
 In addition to the above niche in reproductive, perinatal, and maternal mental health and trauma, my masters concentration is in grief in loss work with further knowledge and experience in crisis management, trauma-response, and community-based mental health support.